detekt/detekt/README.md

 ### Features

-- Code smell analysis for your [Kotlin projects](https://kotlinlang.org/).
+- Code smell analysis for your [Kotlin](https://kotlinlang.org/) projects.
 - Highly configurable rule sets.
-- Code Smell baseline and suppression for legacy projects.
+- Generate baselines to suppress existing issues for legacy projects while making sure no new issues are introduced.
-- Suppression of findings with `@Suppress` annotations.
+- Suppress issues in source files using `@Suppress` annotations.
-- Support for different report formats: html, markdown, [SARIF](https://sarifweb.azurewebsites.net/) and xml (checkstyle).
-Is it not enough?
-You can extend detekt and create your own reports.
+- Support for different report formats: HTML, Markdown, [SARIF](https://sarifweb.azurewebsites.net/), XML (Checkstyle) and custom reports.
-- Extensibility by enabling incorporation of personal rule sets, `FileProcessListener's` and `OutputReport's`.
+- [Extend detekt](https://detekt.dev/docs/introduction/extensions) with custom rule sets and reports.
 - Complexity reports based on lines of code, cyclomatic complexity and number of code smells.
 - First party integration with Gradle with our [Gradle plugin](#with-gradle).
 - A community of [third party plugins](https://github.com/topics/detekt-plugin) that adds more rules and features to detekt.